 In the 1993 we had ‘the race that never was’ in one of the greatest disasters the Grand National has ever seen.
 With the horses under starters orders a jockey became tangled in the tape when it failed to raise up at the right time.
 The race was declared a false start but unfortunately 30 out of the 39 horses carried on with 7 completing the race.
 The race result was void and Esha Ness ridden by John White who won in the second fastest ever time never got any accolade.

 In 1997 two bomb threats from the Irish Republican Army (IRA) meant the race was postponed twice and held on the Monday.
 Famously the people of Liverpool took in many race goers stranded at the event refusing the allow these threats to prevent the National going ahead.
 At the time newspapers ran the headline ‘We fight them on the Becher’s’ in reference to the famous fence at Aintree and Winston Churchill’s famous speech.

 Ginger McCain, the trainer of Red Rum, returned to the National after 31 years in 2004.
 His horse, Amberleigh House came home first, equalling Fred Rimell’s record of training 4 Grand National winners.
 In 2009 the 100/1 outsider Mon Mome became the highest price horse to win the race in 42 years.

 The National has had several sponsors over the years.
 This started with Seagram in 1984, Martell took over in 1992 with a £4 million deal, John Smith carried on the sponsorship in 2005 and from 2013 to 2016 the worlds greatest steeplechase was been sponsored by Crabbies.
-Starting in 2017 the Grand National will be sponsored by Randox Health in a five year deal.
+From 2017 onwards the Grand National will be sponsored by Randox Health in a five year deal.